DAVID PARKER / SCIENCE PHOTO LIBRARY DAVID PARKER / SCIENCE PHOTO LIBRARY

 Ship passing through the Corinth Canal, a waterway that crosses the narrow isthmus of Corinth to link the Gulf of Corinth to the Saronic Gulf.
 As such, the canal separates the Greek mainland from the Peloponnese, turning it into an island.
-Construction work began in 1882 and the canal was used for the first time in 1893.
-This ship is passing through the canal with the assistance of a tug boat.
-Photographed in 2010.
+Construction work began in 1882 and the canal was used for the first time on October 28, 1893.

 Model release not required.
 Property release not required.